 This meal came about when I went to visit my parents recently.
 I called ahead to see what produce they had on hand: a green bell pepper, onions, and scallions, they told me.
 They always had pantry staples like rice, pasta, and tomato sauce, I knew, so I devised a plan and stopped at the grocery.
 That selection of produce was already leaning Cajun, I figured, so I picked up some Andouille sausage, white wine, garlic, and a bunch of parsley.

 Let me back up for just a second.
 My momma has gotten a bit frail in recent years and she’s never enjoyed cooking anyway.
-My sister and I live about 25 minutes away, so to take some of the load off Momma’s shoulders while also enjoying a nice visit with the ‘rents, Sis and I have each been stopping by once a week to bring them a couple of meals and/or cook some meals with what they have on hand.
+My sister lives close by, while I live about 25 minutes away.
+So, to take some of the load off Momma’s shoulders while also enjoying a nice visit with the ‘rents, Sis and I each stop to bring them a couple of meals and/or cook some meals with what they have on hand.

 I’ve taken to calling it Chopped: Mom & Dad’s Fridge.